What is Acquired Brain Injury (ABI)

 Changes as a result of an acquired brain injury can include:

-Recovery after brain injury differs from person to person because of the variations in where the brain is injured and extent of the brain injury.
+Recovery after brain injury differs from person to person.
+It can depend on the type of brain injury, where the brain is injured and the extent of the brain injury.
 Impairments can be either temporary or permanent, and can cause either specific or more widespread disability.
-Individuals may also find that the nature of their problems may vary over time.
+Individuals may also find that the nature of their problems changes over time.

-In the longer term most people with ABI report changes in learning, thinking and behaviour while only 25% of people with a severe ABI will experience ongoing physical disabilities.
-These changes in learning, thinking and behaviour are hard for other people to recognise.
-People who do not understand the difficulties associated with acquired brain injury may believe the person is lazy or being difficult.
+In the longer term most people with ABI report changes in thinking (eg attention and memory) and behaviour while only 25% of people with a severe ABI will experience ongoing physical disabilities.
+Changes in thinking and behaviour are hard for other people to recognise.
+People who do not understand the hidden difficulties from an acquired brain injury may believe the person is being lazy or difficult.

 Any changes, from mild to severe, require a period of adjustment, both physically and emotionally.
 Adjustment to these changes will not only affect the person who has had the brain injury but also the family, friends and carers who are supporting the person